jenkinsci/declarative-pipeline-migration-assistant-plugin/README.md

 #### Example Publisher conversion

-Here the commented code to convert the ArtifactArchiver freestyle post build step.
+The following is an example with comments to convert the ArtifactArchiver freestyle post build step using the API.
-This conversion do not return a stage but modify the model to add some build condition.
+This conversion does not return a stage, but modifies the model to add some build conditions.

 ```
 @Extension